 On September 15, 2021, we announced that we plan to operate in the Bitcoin mining ecosystem.
-As of the date of this filing, we have not commenced operations.
+As of the date of this filing, we have not commenced Bitcoin mining operations.
 We aim to deploy the computing power that we will create to mine Bitcoin and validate transactions on the Bitcoin network.
 We believe that recent developments in Bitcoin mining have created an opportunity for us to deploy capital and conduct large-scale mining operations in the United States.
 We have formed a new wholly owned subsidiary, US Digital Mining and Hosting Co, LLC, a Florida limited liability company (US Digital), to develop and operate our cryptocurrency mining business.

 We have committed to purchasing an aggregate of 5,046 Bitcoin S19J Pro Antminer cryptocurrency mining machines for an aggregate purchase price of \$1.6 million (the "Mining Machines").
-We received 841 Mining Machines during the first half of May 2022.
-We anticipate receiving the remaining Mining Machines to be delivered in batches over an estimated delivery timeframe starting in June 2022 and continuing through October 2022.
-The Bitmain Purchase Agreements required us to pay \$7.9 million or 25% of the total purchase price as a non-refundable deposit for the Mining Machines within 7 days of the date of the signing of the respective Bitmain Purchase Agreements, and additional 35% of the batch price at least 6 months prior to shipment of such batch, and the remaining40% of each batch price one month prior to the shipment of the batch.
+We received 2,521Mining Machines as of June 30, 2022.
+This contract allowed for a reduction in purchase price if Bitcoin price declined prior to shipment.
+As such we have been provided various credits over the Six Month ended June 30, 2022 as Bitcoin declined to approximately \$19,000.
+We anticipate that receiving the remaining Mining Machines to be delivered in batches over an estimated delivery timeframe from July and continuing through October 2022.
+The purchase agreements between us and Bitmain relating to the Mining Machines (the "Bitmain Purchase Agreements") required us to pay \$7.9 million or 25% of the total purchase price as a non-refundable deposit for the Mining Machines within 7 days of the date of the signing of the respective Bitmain Purchase Agreements, and additional 35% of the batch price at least 6 months prior to shipment of such batch, and the remaining 40% of each batch price one month prior to the shipment of the batch.
+During the Six Months ended June 30, 2022 the Company paid an additional \$11.2 million to Bitmain Technologies Limited for deposits related to mining equipment and payments of \$285 thousand were made to various shipping vendors for transportation and customs costs related to the equipment.
+Since the inception of our contract with Bitmain, we have paid an aggregate of approximately \$25.1 million to Bitmain and related vendors relating to the purchase of these machines through June 30, 2022, and expect to pay an additional \$1.0 million under the Bitmain contract through the completion of the delivery of the machines as a result of variable pricing described above.